Sahiba Mahal: Early years

 Sahiba Mahal was the daughter of Sayid Salabat Khan (died fl.
-1753), the son of Sadat Khan, a Mughal noble of Turkish origin, who had been Mir Atish (head of artillery) under Farrukhsiyar.
-Her mother was Safa Begum.
-Her aunt, Fakhr-un-Nissa Begum also known as Gauhar-un-Nissa Begum was married to Emperor Farrukhsiyar, and bore him a daughter, Badshah Begum, who became first wife of Muhammad Shah.
+1753), the son of Sadat Khan, a Mughal noble of Turkish origin, who had been Mir Atish (head of artillery) under emperor Farrukhsiyar.
+Her mother was Safiya Sultan Begum.
+Her aunt, Fakhr-un-Nissa Begum also known as Gauhar-un-Nissa Begum was married to Farrukhsiyar, and bore him a daughter, Badshah Begum, who became first wife of Muhammad Shah.